Nany Santucci '12 • The Edward J. Bloustein School of Planning and Public Policy at Rutgers

 influencing policy as soon as possible.
 I became interested in a Master's of Public Policy after doing some research on different graduate

 degrees.
-When I was informed about City Year's give a year partnerships, I only applied to schools on that list, including Bloustein.
+When I was informed about City Year's University partnerships, I only applied to schools on that list, including Bloustein.

 I love the Master of Public Policy program at Bloustein.